Jello Mold Farm

 Education is threaded through everything Diane and Dennis do as farmers.
 “When consumers value the health benefits (to themselves and to the planet) of bringing home local and sustainably-grown flowers, demand will grow,” she explains.

-Diane is the Board Chair of the Seattle Wholesale Growers Market Cooperative.
+Diane is the Board Vice Chair of the Seattle Wholesale Growers Market Cooperative.
 She works closely with other flower farmers in the region with the belief that by combining their efforts through a centralized marketplace, local farms will attract more buyers and, in turn, be able to expand the varieties and quantities of flowers they grow.

 Jello Mold Farm is certified Salmon-Safe and the farm embodies ecological stewardship.
 “Sustainably grown” at Jello Mold Farm means using only organic-certified fertilizers and pest controls, wise water use and erosion control, a vibrant composting program that makes smart use of available resources, recycling of used farm materials and selling local!